earthobservations/wetterdienst/docs/data/introduction.rst

 Introduction
 ############

-This chapter gives an outline on what data can be accessed through `wetterdienst` and under which conditions. `wetterdienst` enables the user to access data from multiple agencies such as the German Weather Service (DWD).
-Although the data is provided as open data, the user has to give reference to the provider the data is coming from.
-We are providing links to the several agencies and their policies with licensing.
-Check out those to make sure to give correct reference!
+This chapter provides an informative overview of the data accessible via the `wetterdienst` service and the associated usage conditions. `wetterdienst` facilitates user access to data from various agencies, including the German Weather Service (DWD).
+While this data is available as open data, users are kindly requested to acknowledge the data source by providing appropriate attribution.
+We have included links to the respective agencies and their licensing policies for your convenience.
+Please take a moment to review these resources to ensure that you provide accurate references.

+Here's a quick overview of the data sources currently supported by `wetterdienst`:

-.. include:: ../README.rst
+.. include:: ../../README.rst
     :start-after: .. coverage_start_marker
     :end-before: .. coverage_end_marker